oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

 This lab walks you through the steps to set up two Oracle REST Data Services (ORDS) applications, Department 1 and Department 2.
 These applications are created in PL/SQL and deployed using ORDS in Oracle Database.
 These applications participate in the XA transaction, so they are called transaction participant services.

-Two PDBs, FREEPDB1 and FREEPDB2, are created in a standalone instance of Oracle Database 23c Free to simulate the distributed transaction.
+There are 2 PDBs (pluggable database) and a catalog database running in a standalone instance of Oracle Database 23c Free to simulate the distributed transaction.
+Here are the details about the PDBs:

+* FREE: A catalog database that the `sysdba` user can access.
+* FREEPDB1: A pluggable database that contains the OTMM schema.
+This is connected to Department 1, an ORDS service.
+* FREEPDB2 : A pluggable database that contains the OTMM schema.
+This is connected to Department 2, an ORDS service.

 The standalone ORDS APEX service instance, runs on port 8080, and it is configured with two database pools that connect to FREEPDB1 and FREEPDB2.
 The ORDS service creates database pool for each PDB and exposes the REST endpoint.
 A single ORDS standalone service has two database connection pools connecting to different PDBs: FREEPDB1 and FREEPDB2.
 Department 1 and Department 2 connect to individual PDBs and the ORDS participant services expose three REST APIs, namely withdraw, deposit and get balance.
 The MicroTx library includes headers that enable the participant services to automatically enlist in the transaction.
 These microservices expose REST APIs to get the account balance and to withdraw or deposit money from a specified account.
 They also use resources from resource manager.

 Estimated Time: 15 minutes